 “Intentional acts” refers to the individual’s choice to engage in the act rather than the ultimate impact of the action(s).

-This policy recognizes that ‘harassment,’ ‘intimidation,’ and ‘bullying’ are separate but related behaviors.
+This policy recognizes that ‘harassment,’ ‘intimidation,’ and ‘bullying’ are separate but related behaviors toward a student.
 Each must be addressed appropriately.
 The accompanying procedure differentiates the three behaviors; however, this differentiation should not be considered part of the legal definition of these behaviors.

-Harassment, intimidation, or bullying can take many forms including, but not limited to: slurs, rumors, jokes, innuendos, demeaning comments, drawings, cartoons, pranks, gestures, physical attacks, threats, or other written, electronic, oral, physical, or electronically transmitted messages or images.
+Harassment, intimidation, or bullying can take many forms including, but not limited to: slurs, rumors, jokes, innuendos, demeaning comments, drawings, cartoons, pranks, gestures, physical attacks, threats, or other written, oral, physical, or electronically transmitted messages or images directed toward a student.

 This policy is not intended to prohibit expression of religious, philosophical, or political views, provided that the expression does not substantially disrupt the educational environment.
 Many behaviors that do not rise to the level of harassment, intimidation, or bullying may still be prohibited by other district policies or building, classroom, or program rules.

-The district will provide students with strategies aimed at preventing harassment, intimidation, and bullying.
+The district will provide students with strategies aimed at preventing harassment, intimidation, and bullying toward students.
 In its efforts to train students, the district will seek partnerships with families, law enforcement, and other community agencies.